Tennis: French Open Results - UrduPoint

 Tennis: French Open Results

-French Open results at Roland Garros on Friday, the sixth day of the delayed 2020 championship (x denotes seeded player)
+French Open results at Roland Garros on Tuesday, the 10th day of the delayed 2020 championship (x denotes seeded player)